fldon/Chip8/README.md

 -Add GUI Frontent, where user can restart emulator with new program and switch modes, also add debug output for registers and currently loaded instruction and PC position

-1. Make the GUI stop the emulator when pressing “Stop emulator”
+2. Disable “load file” when an emulator is running actively And disable “Stop emulator” when no emulator is running

-2. Implement the switch of modes (in the gui, the modes need to be exclusive to each other)
+3. Implement the switch of modes
+Mode switch should only work when emulator is stopped, or should stop it when switching Mode switch should be exclusive to each other

-3. Implement debug mode in emulator and in GUI
+4. Implement debug mode in emulator and in GUI, where one instruction is loaded with each keypress / buttonpress and the registers are printed each time

 -Make running speed configurable using the frontend

--Include debug mode, where one instruction is loaded with each keypress

 -Add schip support:
 1. Add enabling and disabling commands for hires display mode in display class